MagniteEngineering/fledge.polyfill/specifications/interest-groups.md

 * **user_bidding_signals?**: _Object_ (e.g. `{ timestamp: 123456789, hostname: "nike.com", path: "/w/womens-running-shoes" }`)
 * **ads?**: _Array<Object\>_ (e.g. `[ { rendering_url: "s3.aws.com/ad1.html", meta: { … } }, ... ]`)

+#### UnixTime

+This is, as described by [Wikipedia](https://en.wikipedia.org/wiki/Unix_time#:~:text=The%20Unix%20epoch%20is%20the,%2D01T00%3A00%3A00Z.):

+> a number of seconds that have elapsed since the Unix epoch, minus leap seconds

+So any mention of `<UnixTime>` in this document is in reference to that format, with the exception that we're converting it to milliseconds as is suggested by the [Fledge Proposal](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#11-joining-interest-groups) in their example code snippet.

 #### Assumptions

 * The specific type of data for the Ads field is left unstructured at this time until we can involve DSPs.